SongZhizhai/EasyNOMP/README.md

 **If you've installed EasyNOMP because you want the features, bug fixes and patches that I (LeshaCat) make, you have installed it for the wrong reason.
 Go install the parent projects.
 I will be supporting and working for them as well, and pushing the fixes, features, and patches to them as soon as they are completed.**

 While I am open to a takeover with the original developers consent, **_I am not_** open to hostile takeovers of projects which I am friendly with and share source code.
+We are here (or at least I am) to help make crypto and open source **stronger.**

 -------
 ### Features